Geography of the Algarve: a brief overview

 - A series of mountain ranges in the north, dividing it from the Alentejo and the rest of Portugal

-The Algarve consists of three different geographical areas:
+The Algarve consists of three different geographical zones, each with its own character:

 Litoral